 The polite thing to do is let them all know ahead of time that you're going to be an antisocial misanthrope for thirty days, but that it's not them.
 That way you don't have to cancel plans or disappoint them.
 Let them know it's coming.
 It takes a thirty second e-mail blast to keep them from being caught off guard in the moment, pressuring you into doing things anyway, or guilting you for not paying attention to them.
 You are about to become a oxygen sucking fuckwad, who cares for nothing but your stupid, cheesy-ass story, for the next thirty days.
 The least you can do is give the people around you a heads up about it.

 4- Do a dry run and time it.
 (Also triple it.)

 Write 1750 words.
 (That's about 6-7 double spaced pages if there's not too much dialogue.)
-If you are crazy into the rules of NaNo, and don't want to start your novel until November, write something else.
+If you are pedantically into the rules of NaNo, and don't want to start your novel until November, write something else.
 Do a free write.
 Write a short story.
 Write a letter.
 Write a manifesto about how shitty you are at cleaning the litter box from the point of view of your cat.
 It doesn't matter.
 You're just seeing how fast you can splatter the words onto the page.